 Food and drink may not be carried into the Billy Wilder Theater.
 Read our food, bag check, and photo policies.

-Generous support is also provided by Susan Bay Nimoy and Leonard Nimoy, Good Works Foundation and Laura Donnelley, an anonymous donor, and all Hammer members.
+Generous support is also provided by Susan Bay Nimoy and Leonard Nimoy, Good Works Foundation and Laura Donnelley, an anonymous donor, The Samuel Goldwyn Foundation, and all Hammer members.

 The Hammer’s digital presentation of its public programs is made possible by the Billy and Audrey L. Wilder Foundation.